 It's easy to see why these careers are growing so quickly.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts any system still using it.
-Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.
+There's also the transition away from R-22 Freon®, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?